 Qualifications and Experience

-I have been working as a Counsellor providing individual counselling for adults (aged 18 to 70+) for over three years, and with children and young people (ages 2-18) for over two years.
+I have been working as a counsellor since 2016, providing individual counselling for adults (aged 18 and up), and children and young people (aged 2-18).

 Prior to becoming a counsellor, I worked at an Addiction Rehabilitation Support Service in the public health sector for over two years.
 I also have experience of working with children living in care and volunteering at a local LGBTQ Centre.

 I am a fully qualified psychotherapist registered with the Psychotherapists Board of Aotearoa New Zealand (PBANZ).
 Additionally, I am also a full member of the New Zealand Association of Psychotherapists (MNZAP) and I am a Provisional Member of the New Zealand Association of Child and Adolescent Psychotherapists (NZACAP).

 |MSc in Integrative Psychotherapy - Newman University, Birmingham|

 I completed the Dual Pathway (Children/Adolescents and Adults).